LAST UPDATED: 14th July 2021

 Changing your licence when moving country

-Contrary to some rumours, your UK, Irish, French or Italian driving licence does not have to be changed upon moving to Spain.
-It remains completely valid for use in Spain until the stated date of expiry printed on the licence.
+Contrary to some rumours, driving licences from other EU countries do not have to be changed upon moving to Spain.
+They remain completely valid for use in Spain until the stated date of expiry printed on the licence.
 The fact that you no longer live in the issuing country is irrelevant.

 When the licence naturally expires, the licence holder should then apply for a replacement licence in the country in which they are resident at the time of the application.